-Pregnancy is an exciting time for the mother-to-be.
-A pregnant woman should take extra care to make sure she has a safe pregnancy.
-One of the important concerns for a pregnant woman is whether it is safe to climb stairs.
-This article tells you everything you need to know about climbing stairs during this period.
+Pregnancy is an exciting time for a mother-to-be.
+It is important that a pregnant woman take extra care during her pregnancy so that her baby is safe, and one of the more obvious concerns women might have is whether it is safe to climb stairs.
+This article tells you everything you need to know about climbing stairs during this crucial period.

 During a normal, healthy pregnancy, it is perfectly safe to climb stairs.
 Some of the benefits of climbing stairs during pregnancy are:

-- Lowers The Risk Of Preeclampsia: According to some published studies, women who stay active during pregnancy and climb stairs have a lower risk of preeclampsia.
-This is a life-threatening condition where pregnant women develop high blood pressure, swelling in hand and feet, and kidney problems.
+- Lowers the Risk of Preeclampsia: According to some published studies, women who stay active during pregnancy and climb stairs have a lower risk of preeclampsia.
+This is a life-threatening condition where pregnant women develop high blood pressure, swelling in the hands and feet, and kidney problems.

-- Lowers Chances of Gestational Diabetes: Certain studies have found that climbing stairs during the first trimester can reduce the chances of developing gestational diabetes.
-This is a condition where blood sugar levels are too high, and the body is not able to process the increased amounts of sugar.
+- Lowers Chances of Gestational Diabetes: It is said that climbing stairs during the first trimester can reduce the chances of developing gestational diabetes.
+This is a condition where blood sugar levels are too high, and the body is not able to process the increasing amount.

-- Reduces Backaches And Constipation: Physical activity such as jogging, walking or climbing stairs during pregnancy can reduce the occurrence of backaches and constipation.
-It also helps in reducing swelling and bloating.
+- Reduces Backaches and Constipation: Physical activities such as jogging, walking or climbing stairs during pregnancy can reduce the occurrence of backaches and constipation.
+They also help in reducing swelling and bloating.
 Climbing stairs can also improve the ability to cope with labour.

-When to Avoid Climbing Stairs in Early Pregnancy?
+When to Avoid Climbing Stairs During Early Pregnancy

 There are some circumstances during early pregnancy when climbing stairs should be avoided: